 Chief Medical Officer, VISN 6

 Dr. James M. Goff, Jr., was selected to serve as Chief Medical Officer (CMO) of the VA Mid-Atlantic Health Care Network, Veterans Integrated Service Network 6 (VISN 6), effective April 10, 2022.
+He is responsible for clinical operations which serve a growing population of 1 million Veterans in Virginia and North Carolina through care provided at 46 sites of care by 21,000 VA staff with an annual budget exceeding $5 billion.
 Dr. Goff began his VA career in 2007 at the New Mexico VA Health Care System.
 He served in progressive leadership positions as the Chief, Surgical Service, and Chief of Staff.
 He was instrumental in the health care system’s response to COVID, fourth mission support to the Indian Health Service, and COVID recovery operations to safely optimize care for Veterans and staff.
 Dr. Goff is fellowship-trained and board certified in both General Surgery and Vascular Surgery.
 He received his medical degree from the Tulane University School of Medicine, completed his residency in General Surgery and fellowship training in Vascular Surgery at Walter Reed Army Medical Center, a Medical Research Fellowship at the Walter Reed Army Institute of Research, and obtained additional fellowship training in Endovascular Therapy at the Cleveland Clinic.
-Dr. Goff completed his Master of Science degree in the Science of Health Care Delivery at Arizona State University in 2022.
+Dr. Goff completed his Master of Science degree in the Science of Health Care Delivery at Arizona State University.
+He has been recognized by learners and peers for his inspired teaching and is the recipient of numerous teaching awards including multiple outstanding medical student and resident educator awards.
 Dr. Goff has a servant leader’s passion for performance and system improvement.
 He has initiated, led, and facilitated multiple teams which have improved the health and well-being of Veterans and the efficiency of clinical operations.
-He is a Fellow of the American College of Surgeons and a Fellow of the Society for Vascular Surgery, a Certified Physician Executive by the American Association for Physician Leadership, a Certified Lean Blackbelt, and a 2022 graduate of the Federal Executive Institute.
+He is a Fellow of the American College of Surgeons, a Fellow of the Society for Vascular Surgery, a Certified Physician Executive by the American Association for Physician Leadership, a Certified Lean Blackbelt, and a graduate of the Federal Executive Institute.
 Dr. Goff is a proud Army Veteran who served in multiple echelons of military health care, including service as a Battalion Surgeon for an armor/mechanized infantry task force with the 1st Infantry Division during Operation Desert Shield/Desert Storm and later as the Deputy Hospital Commander/Senior Triage Officer with the 48th Combat Support Hospital during Operation Enduring Freedom in Afghanistan.

 Jonathan Benoit, Deputy Network Director, VISN 6